oxsecurity/megalinter/docs/descriptors/powershell_powershell.md

 -NoLogo | -nol

-    Hides the copyright banner at startup of interactive sessions.
+    Hides the banner text at startup of interactive sessions.

 -NonInteractive | -noni